BrendanNguyenCS/Uno/example2.md

 # Second example of a game of Uno

-Notes: Please keep in mind that the current game rules dictate that a player unable to play a card must draw from the draw pile until they are able to play a card.
-This example includes the draw four support update.
+Note: Please keep in mind that the current game rules dictate that a player unable to play a card must draw from the draw pile until they are able to play a card.

+**This is version 2 of the game where draw four is supported.**

 ```json
 {